TimGnorski/fleet-telemetry-dashboard/README.md

 Rather than fixed thresholds (`temp > 110 = bad`), the detector computes a **z-score** per channel against an adaptive baseline.
 This is the same instinct as adaptive filtering: the baseline tracks the signal instead of being hard-coded.
 The scoring interface is model-agnostic — the z-score can be swapped for a learned detector (autoencoder reconstruction error, isolation forest) without touching the UI.

-## What I'd do next

-- Replace the simulation hook with a real WebSocket/SSE feed; the component layer wouldn't change.
-- Move the streaming store behind `useSyncExternalStore` so the feed lives outside the React tree.
-- Code-split Recharts via dynamic import to trim the initial bundle.
-- Persist a learned per-machine baseline rather than recomputing the window each tick.